A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: System Model

 Since the graph is undirected, each edge is unordered, and the complete edge set $\mathcal{E}$ is given by

-\item \textbf{Graph coloring}: Following Definition~\ref{def-coloring}, colors are assigned to the vertices of $\mathcal{G}$ such that adjacent vertices receive different colors, while non-adjacent vertices may share the same color.
-By construction, non-adjacent vertices correspond to entries that already satisfy Condition~C3.
+\item \textbf{Graph coloring and integer mapping}: Following Definition~\ref{def-graph-coloring}, colors are assigned to the vertices of $\mathcal{G}$ such that the adjacent vertices receive different colors, while non-adjacent vertices may share the same color.
+By construction, non-adjacent vertices correspond to entries that already satisfy Condition 1.
 Vertices $v_{1,2}$ and $v_{2,1}$ are non-adjacent and are therefore assigned the same color.
 Proceeding similarly for all vertices and mapping colors to integers yields